 1. Do not put in pure potting soil or add pearlite or peat moss.
 I would add at least 30% sand to the soil PH has to be around 6.5 and 6.8.
 Adding Peat moss will lower it and damage and stress the plant.

 2. Do not plant outside in full sun, especially when it is hot.
 This will dry out the stalk and stress the plant.
 You can plant outside in a place that has only morning sun with the humidity wall around the plants like the picture to your left.
-It needs sun without the heat
+It needs sun without the heat and good humidity to start.
+When starting plant and then cut 1" above the soil and mulch and then dome them as shown.
+Do not let it fog up a lot.
+That is to much humidity.
+Take the cuttings and put in a large freezer bag with lightly moisten towel and put cuttings inside.
+Put in a warm place that gets window sun but not to hot.
+Those will also grow.

 3. Do not forget to mulch the top of the soil.
 If you plant it in containers, the top inch of soil can dry out fast and kill the plant.

 4. The plants just needs a place with humidity, warmth, well-draining soil, mulch on top and sun light from a window or morning or late afternoon sun.
 If you have any questions just call so I can help.
 If it is below 80 degrees it can be outside in full sun. or sun to 2pm.
 Do not let the dome fog up.
 Put more holes.
 Within Two weeks, you should s

 After about 10 days under the vented freezer bag you will see growth.
 Cut the top of the plastic bag off and leave the cylinder for 3 more days and then take it off.
 After another 5 days then slowly acclimate outside in shade first and then slowly move it toward the place you want to permanently want to place it.